B-Harden/Portfolio-src/README.md

 ### Hello and Welcome to my GitHub Portfolio.

 The following portfolio contains my academic achievements, research interests, community involvement, etc. I will be constantly updating the portfolio so make sure to check back frequently.
+Please visit https://b-harden.github.io/Portfolio-Website/ to view the web app version of this portfolio.